owlbarn/owl/README.md

 There are a lot of basic and advanced mathematical and statistical functions in `Maths` and `Stats` modules.
 Most of them are interfaced to Gsl directly, so you may want to read [GSL Manual](https://www.gnu.org/software/gsl/manual/html_node/) carefully before using the module.

-In addition, I have implemented extra functions such MCMC (Markov Chain Monte Carlo) functions: Metropolis-Hastings and Gibbs sampling algorithms.
+`Stats` has three submodules: `Stats.Rnd` for random numbers, `Stats.Pdf` for probability dense functions, and `Stats.Cdf` for cumulative distribution functions.
+In addition, I have implemented extra functions such MCMC (Markov Chain Monte Carlo) functions in `Stats` module: Metropolis-Hastings (`Stats.metropolis_hastings`) and Gibbs sampling (`Stats.gibbs_sampling`) algorithms.

 The future plan is to embed a small PPL (Probabilistic Programming Language) in `Stats` module.